Building a continuous benchmarking ecosystem in bioinformatics

-Arguably, most benchmarks could naturally start out as decentralized, in part as a means to properly define the concept and problem that one wants to work on, but also as a way to generate preliminary results and ideas to solidify the design before `going public' (centralization).
-Thus, users need a system that can build benchmark components in both a centralized and decentralized fashion, i.e., starting decentralized and promoting a benchmark to centralized when it becomes sufficiently mature.
-Accordingly, the process of centralization is not cost-free: it implies gatekeeping (so method contributors can authenticate to the system and be given access to computational resources) and adding measures to build trust and transparency.
+Most benchmarks could begin decentralized, allowing for concept definition and preliminary results before `going public' (centralization phase).
+Users need a system that supports building benchmarks both ways, transitioning to centralization as the design matures.
+However, becoming centralized is not cost-free: it implies gatekeeping (contributors authenticate to the system and get access to computational resources) and requires additional measures that build trust (e.g., transparency).

+Compute-intensive benchmarks are often run using cloud or high performance computing, further extending the challenge to ensure hardware homogeneity (for comparable performances) and adding complexity to the benchmarking system capabilities to automate node provisioning (or node selection) and to group executions such that costs are minimized.
+Some workflow managers, such as \texttt{Snakemake}, provide plugins to execute on the cloud or on-premises queuing systems, effectively decoupling workflow specification and execution.